MohamedFS99/Drone-Detector/README.md

-A Drone Detector using Matlab Deep Learning Toolbox to detect drones using CNN, RCNN, and YOLOv2.
+A Drone Detector using MATLAB's Deep Learning Toolbox to detect drones using CNN, RCNN, and YOLOv2.
 And using Python's opencv to detect the drone using a custom haarcascade and a laser turret consisting of a pan-tilt servo motors.

 #Instructions: